Bypass moves in convex hypersurface theory: Introduction

 In order to state our main results, we need some language from convex hypersurface theory.
 Here we are brief, and refer to \cref{sec:preliminaries} for a more precise review.
 We assume the reader is familiar with Weinstein topology, deferring to \cite{eliashberg2018weinsteinrevisited,cieliebak2012stein} for a survey and the standard reference, respectively.

 A closed, embedded, oriented hypersurface $\Sigma^{2n} \subset (M^{2n+1}, \xi)$ in a contact manifold is \textit{convex} if it admits an everywhere-transverse contact vector field.
 For a suitably generic subclass of \textit{Weinstein convex hypersurfaces} there is a decomposition $\Sigma = R_+ \cup \Gamma \cup R_-$, where $\Gamma^{2n-1}$ is a codimension-$1$ separating hypersurface in $\Sigma$ and $\bar{R}_{\pm}$ is naturally a Weinstein domain.
-An example of a Weinstein convex hypersurface is the (rounded) boundary of a \textit{contact handlebody} $(H=W\times [-1,1], dt + \lambda)$, which is a compact contactization of a Weinstein domain $(W^{2n}, \lambda, \phi)$.
+An example of a Weinstein convex hypersurface is the (rounded) boundary of a \textit{contact handlebody} $(H=W\times [-1,1],\, \xi = \ker(dt + \lambda))$, which is a compact contactization of a Weinstein domain $(W^{2n}, \lambda, \phi)$.
+We will often write $W\times [-1,1]$ or simply $H$ when referring to a contact handlebody when the contact structure is implicit.
 In this case, both $\bar{R}_+$ and $\bar{R}_-$ are deformation equivalent to $W$.
 Contact handlebodies are standard neighborhoods of Weinstein hypersurfaces,\footnote{A second note on potentially confusing language: \textit{convex hypersurfaces} are always closed, while \textit{Weinstein hypersurfaces} $W\hookrightarrow M$ have nonempty boundary and inherit from $\xi$ the structure of a Weinstein domain.} so they generalize ribbon neighborhoods of Legendrian graphs in dimension $3$.
 Importantly, a contact handlebody is built out of \textit{contact handles} of index $0, \dots, n$, which are contactizations of the underlying Weinstein handles in $(W^{2n}, \lambda, \phi)$.

 By \cite{honda2019convex}, a generic $1$-parameter family of hypersurfaces is Weinstein convex except at a finite set of times.
 These exceptional times may alter the convex decomposition $R_+ \cup \Gamma \cup R_-$ of the hypersurface, and the change is described by a \textit{bypass attachment}.
 Abstractly, a bypass attachment is a certain smoothly canceling pair of contact handles of index $n$ and $n+1$.
 Though the handles cancel smoothly, they may not cancel at the level of contact structures.